animo/minor-blockchain-2020/docs/week-3/interacting-with-other-contracts-and-transactions.md

 ## Decentralized Development: Examples

-Some popular dApps....

 Previously we considered the basic uses of smart contracts and mentioned the potential they have in the real world.
-To build on that, this week we'll discuss several use cases.
+To build on that, this week we'll discuss some popular dApps.

 TODO: Add some real world use cases